textpattern/textpattern.github.io/installation/index.md

 `textpattern`
 : **Type:** directory.
 : **Removable?:** no.
 : **What it's for:** Essential.
 Contains all the core scripting and functionality.
-Also where users log into site administration from the front side.
+Also where users log into site administration from the front-side.

 `themes`
 : **Type:** directory.